-The Grant Request Form should be completed and submitted to the Grant Chair, Steve Nordberg, who will present it to the board for consideration.
+The Grant Request Form should be completed and submitted to the Grant Chair, Kitty Larson, who will present it to the board for consideration.
 It is the goal of the board to respond to grant requests as soon as possible.
 A vote will be taken at the board meeting following the final processing of information presented.
 Applicants will be notified of decisions through email.

 A unit may sponsor an individual teacher or volunteer.
 The financial situation of the unit will be taken into consideration during the decision-making process.